 Missing Out On A Lot Of Points

 For the most part, travel hacking is a bit of a niche area, but sometimes, cards get so big that even regular people get into the travel hacking game.
-Late last year, Chase offered 100,000 ultimate rewards points for folks that opened up a Chase Sapphire Reserve card.
+In late 2016, Chase offered 100,000 ultimate rewards points for folks that opened up a Chase Sapphire Reserve card.
 Even my less savvy friends jumped on this offer – most likely because it was advertised all over Facebook by big bloggers.
-My friends urged me to sign up for it too.
-I refused.
+My friends urged me to sign up for it too and I refused.
 The whole thing seemed too weird to me.
 I didn’t understand what the whole travel hacking thing was about and didn’t want to risk messing with my credit score.

 My biggest missed opportunity was definitely in the form of my wedding.
 I’ve learned a lot from planning a wedding, and one thing I know is that weddings are expensive!
 If you’re going to be paying for all of that stuff, it makes sense to get a little bit of return on your spend.
 With an average wedding costing in the neighborhood of $30,000, many people could open up 7 or more new credit cards and get thousands of dollars back in the form of hotels and travel.